Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-A multi-state statistical channel model for \ac{HAPS} communication in the Ka-band was proposed in~\cite{zhao2020ka} to account for tropospheric weather effects and large-area user mobility.
+A multi-state statistical channel model for \ac{HAPS} communication in the Ka-band was proposed by Zhao~\textit{et al.}~\cite{zhao2020ka} to account for tropospheric weather effects and large-area user mobility.
 The model uses three fading states—\ac{LoS}, moderate shadowing, and deep shadowing—represented by a Markov chain.
 It also provides the probability density function of the received signal power, a method for generating time-series, and evaluates \ac{BER} performance using the proposed model.

-The authors in~\cite{zain2013improving} showed Ka-band rain attenuation is about 10× higher than in C-band and strongly location-dependent, and presented an analytical model based on the \ac{ITU-R} empirical model to predict Earth–space attenuation for fully and partially rain-affected paths.
-For a 1-km cell, attenuation reaches 43~dB at 0.01\% availability and roughly doubles as cell size increases.
-Site diversity was evaluated as a rain-fade mitigation technique for \ac{HAPS}-Earth links using the \ac{ITU-R} model with three Earth stations at different rainfall rates to predict rain attenuation statistics~\cite{nabi2008link}.
-Results show that site diversity raises link availability from 97\% to 99.9\%, as indicated by improvements in carrier-to-noise ratio.

-The study in~\cite{guan2020channel} shows that \ac{HAPS} mobile channels invalidate the terrestrial plane-wave assumption, requiring consideration of both elevation and azimuth spreads.
+Guan~\textit{et al.}~\cite{guan2020channel} show that \ac{HAPS} mobile channels invalidate the terrestrial plane-wave assumption, requiring consideration of both elevation and azimuth spreads.
 Large delay differences, Doppler shifts, and strong spatial correlation further complicate analysis.
 By characterizing dispersion across time, frequency, and space, the authors develop a wideband tapped-delay-line \ac{HAPS} channel model with environment-specific parameters to support simulation and verification of broadband \ac{HAPS} systems.

-The study in~\cite{cid2015wideband} examined coherence bandwidth and RMS delay spread of satellite channels at Ku- and X-bands across four propagation scenarios.
-It found lower delay spread in woodland areas, abrupt location-dependent variations in rural environments, and urban delay spread marginally lower than suburban due to fewer, stronger multipath components with smaller relative delays.

-\ac{FSO} communication provides several benefits, e.g., in terms of bandwidth, data rate, and licensing costs, compared to traditional technologies, as described in Sec.~\ref{sub:ntn-bands}.
-However, it faces significant challenges due to its dependency on precise transmitter-receiver alignment and the physical properties of the medium.
-Along these lines, the authors in~\cite{dahiya2020optimization} focused on optimizing internal parameters for FSO systems such as wavelength, detector type, beam divergence, modulation, and power to maximize link range and availability.